jacklandrin/OnlySwitch/README.md

 ![](http://www.jacklandrin.com/wp-content/uploads/2023/06/evolution.png)

+### How to create an evolution?
+So far, Evolution offers two types, with Switch and Button.
+1. Button is very simple, when Run button is pressed, the script you added will be executed.
+2. Regarding Switch, there are four fields you can edit.
+* Check status: When OnlySwitch list appeared or some settings are changed, the switch status will be checked whether on or off.
+At this moment, the script of check status will be executed.
+You can press the debug button to output the result of this script.
+* True condition: You can input a true condition to define what is on or off for the switch status.
+If the true condition matches the output result, the status will be on, and vice versa.
+* Turn on: the script can change the status to on.
+* Turn off: the script can change the status to off.

+The debug button can verify if your scripts are valid.
+Before you save evolution, all scripts must pass the test.

 ## AirPods Switch
 I use `classOfDevice`(2360344) to check if a Bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AirPods Pros.
 If you are using AirPods 1~3, please tell me what the `classOfDevice` is.
 Or I can detect the count of battery value to check if AirPods (when the count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.